TYPO3-Solr/ext-solr/Documentation/GettingStarted/ConfigureExtensionLegacySiteMode.rst

 **Note:**

-    This variant of configuration is outdated and will not work with enabled "Site Handling" for site.
+    This variant of configuration is outdated and will not work with enabled `"Site Handling" <https://docs.typo3.org/m/typo3/reference-coreapi/9.5/en-us/ApiOverview/SiteHandling/Basics.html />`_.

 To enable Solr with legacy site configuration(TypoScript, conditions and co.) you must enable "Legacy Site Mode" in Extension configuration under Backend "Settings":>"Extension Configuration":>"solr".

 **Note:**

     This setting will enable globally for the TYPO3 instance and can not be enabled/disabled per Site.

+After that you can proceed with configuration via TypoScript.

 TypoScript
 ----------